API

 How do I connect to the ProviderSignal MCP server from Claude.ai?

 Open Claude.ai Settings, then Connectors, then Add custom connector.
 Paste https://mcp.providersignal.com/mcp as the URL and your ProviderSignal API key (ps_live_<...>) as the Bearer token.
 Save.
-Claude probes the discovery manifest at /.well-known/mcp.json and registers all four tools automatically.
+Claude probes the discovery manifest at /.well-known/mcp.json and registers all eight tools automatically.

 What tools does the MCP server expose?